anioutkazharkova/di-multiplatform-lib/README.md

     }
 }
 ```
-3. Register all your components from shared module:
+3. Register all your components from shared module (also commonMain):
 ```
  fun setup() {
         appContainer.addToScope(ScopeType.Container,NetworkClient::class) {